ciuzaak/Claude-Telegram-Bot/README.md

   - **Range:** int > 0
   - **Impact:**: smaller cutoff indicates higher frequency of streaming output
   - **Suggestion:** 50 for private chat, 150 for group chat
-- `/seg`: send messages in segments, suitable for Claude's 100k models, example below:
+- `/seg`: send messages in segments, example below:
     1. Send `/seg` first
     2. Paste a long text and send (or send a series of text in segments)
     3. Input your other questions and send